by Bruce Wells | May 26, 2025 | This Week in Petroleum History

 “On May 29, 1940, the well began producing and averaged 169-1/2 barrels daily for the first 60 days,” notes the historic marker.
 “Bucholz Well No. 1 thus easily qualified for a $15,000 bonus.”

-Richardson County enjoyed an drilling boom for three years.
-The state’s first successful oil well was completed five miles east of the the county’s “vein of petroleum” first reported in 1883.
+Richardson County enjoyed a drilling boom for three years.
+The state’s first successful oil well was completed five miles east of the county’s “vein of petroleum” first reported in 1883.

 SW Nebraska Oilfields

-Modern Nebraska petroleum production would come from the southwestern panhandle, where a 1949 discovery well produced 225 barrels of oil a day from a depth of 4,429 feet.
+More Nebraska petroleum production would come from the southwestern panhandle.
+A 1949 discovery well produced 225 barrels of oil a day from a depth of 4,429 feet.
 Marathon Oil completed the well, the Mary Egging No. 1, five miles southeast of Gurley in Cheyenne County.

 The Marathon oil discovery in western Nebraska ended 60 years of drilling expensive “dry holes” in that part of the state, according to a roadside marker on U.S. 385 between Sidney and Gurley.